openMetadataInitiative/bids2openminds/docs/source/index.rst

    This project is under active development, please try the first alpha release and send us feedback by creating an issue.

-We are curentlly suporting linux, windows and mac os.
+We are curentlly supporting linux, windows and mac os.

 .. toctree::
    installation